 Drill results in Area 4 have been consistent with expected grades and thickness as predicted from the resource model.
-Several intercepts in boreholes drilled in the periphery of the planned pit shell for Area 4 open pit, show wide mineralized zones which might form significant additional resources in the planned update of the Mineral Resource Estimate.
-An example for a mineralized zone currently not included in the pit shell is depicted in the section through the western periphery of planned Area 4 open pit with borehole L4D0207 returning 9 mineralized intervals using a cut-off of 0.1% TREO3, including 14 m at 0.17% TREO from 295 m and 21 m at 0.11% TREO from 262 m (see NMI Press Release of 6 September 2023).
+Several intercepts in boreholes drilled in the periphery of the planned pit shell for Area 4 open pit, show wide mineralized zones which might form significant additional resources.
+An example for a mineralized zone is depicted in the section through the western periphery of planned Area 4 open pit with borehole L4D0207 returning 9 mineralized intervals using a cut-off of 0.1% TREO2, including 14 m at 0.17% TREO from 295 m and 21 m at 0.11% TREO from 262 m (see NMI Press Release of 6 September 2023).